ArthurDassier/Mjolnir_kit/README.md

 This node has the same functionality as [**line_detection_node**](#line_detection_node) however, now the ability to identify more than one line has been included.
 It is possible to identify the outside lanes as well as the yellow dashed lines if a green mask is applied which can easily be made by using [**find_camera_values**](#find_camera_values).

+**Note 1: The bounding areas found in the image can be calibrated for various areas by changing the area parmeter on line 74 of this file.**

-**Note: The cv windows have been commented out so that no errors occur when running in headless mode.
+**Note 2: The cv windows have been commented out so that no errors occur when running in headless mode.
 For debugging, its suggested to uncomment these lines.**

 Below show the image post processing techniques, cv2 methods and the logic applied respectively.